Skip to main content

 Mother’s Day Train Rides, Chehalis

-Climb aboard a 1920s dining car for a river-view train excursion this Mother’s Day.
-Splurge on a brunch with gourmet sandwiches or a dessert dining experience with tea or coffee.
+Climb aboard a 1920s dining car for a river-view train excursion this Mother’s Day and enjoy a tasty brunch with petite sandwiches, salads and scones.
 After your treats, step into the open-air car for scenic views and a nostalgic experience.

 young girl on a Mother’s Day train ride for Seattle-area families